 It is a suitable companion for students aiming to score on the ACT.
 With the functionalities it provides, it can be used for calculus as well as Pre-algebra.

-Working with decimals becomes easy and saves you a lot of time and hard work.
+Working with decimals becomes easy and saves you time and hard work.
 The calculator has a high-resolution display with a full-color backlight.

-- It can be used for pre-algebra, algebra I and II, AP Statistics, Trigonometry, AP calculus, etc.
+- It can be used for pre-algebra, algebra I and II, AP Statistics, Trigonometry, and AP calculus.

 - The calculator has MathoPrint functionality.